john-boehler/john-boehler/README.md

 I'm an aspiring IT professional currently transitioning into the field from a background in personal training and business development.
-I'm CompTIA A+ certified and actively pursuing additional certifications on the path toward a career in cybersecurity.
+I'm CompTIA A+ certified and actively studying for additional certifications to deepen my Windows Server and systems administration skills.

 ## What I'm working on

 🔧 Building hands-on labs to bridge the gap between certification knowledge and real-world IT work.

-📚 Currently studying for Network+
-and continuing to deepen my Windows Server and Active Directory expertise.
+📚 Currently studying for Network+ and continuing to deepen my Windows Server and Active Directory expertise.

-🎯 Targeting helpdesk and junior sysadmin roles as a starting point, with a long-term focus on cybersecurity.
+🎯 Targeting helpdesk, desktop support, and junior systems administration roles.

 ## Featured project